The Copyist’s Creed

 I have been trained by composers who highly value notation, and I have taken this practice to heart.
 I am a detail person by nature, and my hands on experience with music making in many different contexts adds a great sense of responsibility to the way I set out my scores and typeset parts.

-I always use the most modern and up to date methods for presenting music to the performers in order to make their lives easier, even if it means forcing old or badly typeset scores and parts right up to date.
+I always use the most modern and up to date methods for presenting music to the performers in order to make their lives easier, even if it means dragging old or badly typeset scores and parts right up to date.

 Odd time signatures.